Electric Fireplace Market Size and Share

 Electric Fireplace Market Analysis by Mordor Intelligence

-The electric fireplace market size is estimated at USD 2.76 billion in 2026, and is expected to reach USD 3.38 billion by 2031, at a CAGR of 4.13% during the forecast period (2026-2031).
+The electric fireplace market size is expected to grow from USD 2.65 billion in 2025 to USD 2.76 billion in 2026 and is forecast to reach USD 3.38 billion by 2031 at a 4.13% CAGR over 2026–2031.
 Market growth is driven by building decarbonization policies and construction codes that favor all-electric heating systems, encouraging developers and retrofitters to adopt wall-mounted and built-in electric fireplaces for aesthetics and zone heating without combustion risks.
 Premium flame-effect technologies and smart-home integration are driving price differentiation and sustaining margins in the mid-to-upper segments, while entry-level products face price pressure from online retail and overseas OEMs.
-Regional trends indicate North America leads in revenue due to a mature retrofit market and higher average selling prices, whereas Asia-Pacific shows the fastest growth, supported by urban housing demand and air-quality regulations promoting electrified heating solutions.
+Regional trends indicate that North America leads in revenue due to a mature retrofit market and higher average selling prices, whereas Asia-Pacific shows the fastest growth, supported by urban housing demand and air-quality regulations that promote electrified heating solutions.
 In Europe, adoption continues at a steady pace, although energy tariffs and a focus on heat pumps limit electric fireplaces primarily to decorative or supplemental use.
 Compliance with Ecodesign requirements, such as electronic thermostats and open-window detection, further shapes product design and functionality.

 Key Report Takeaways